St. Joseph's Health Centre, Sudbury: Abandonment

 The Sisters paid for a study to see if the building could be used as a long term care facility instead of being demolished, but it was determined that the renovations to bring the building to be too costly.
 After various groups proposed to demolish the building, the sisters refused to accept any offers.
 In May 2010, the property was sold to Panoramic Properties who planned to re-use the building as a residential apartment building.
 After some initial construction work, the company said in 2017 that it had “decided to take a break and regroup” at the time so it could “proceed with the condominium project at some point in time in the near future.”

 Canada's Largest Mural

 Muralist RISK was commissioned to paint the façade of the abandoned St. Joseph building in 2019 as part of the Up Here Festival that took place in Sudbury The 80,000 square foot mural was commissioned by Panoramic Properties for the annual urban art and music festival.
 Three lifts provided by Equipment World were used to get across the structure.
 860 gallons of paint were provided at a discounted price and a crane was brought in to reach the hard to get areas.
 The Helipad and parts of the back of the building are surrounded with rough terrain and remain unpainted as it was too hard to get around.
-After numerous thefts and setbacks, the mural was completed on August 26th, 2019 making it Canada's largest mural.
+After numerous thefts and setbacks, the mural was completed on August 26, 2019, making it Canada's largest mural.

+Demolition

+In August 2025, demolition began on the former Sudbury General Hospital which was completed in October 2025.